Rock the vote: Politicians can learn from the Rock's 'nice' image and leadership appeal

 He teaches Sales Excellence on the Executive MBA, Global Online MBA and Global Online MBA (London).

-Discover more on Leadership and Decision Making by subscribing to our free Core Insights Newsletter.
+Discover more on Leadership by subscribing to our free Core Insights Newsletter.